peterzh/signals/docs/ReadMe.md

 Contains example exp defs and standalone experiment scripts:

+- 'advancedChoiceWorld': This exp def runs a 2 Alternate Unforced Choice version of the Burgess Steering Wheel Task.

+- 'mouseTheremin': This function maps the current horizontal cursor position to a given frequency, and as the mouse is moved the frequency changes much like a theremin.

 - 'ringach98': This script launches an orientation detection/discrimination task based on a [task created by Dario Ringach](https://www.sciencedirect.com/science/article/pii/S0042698997003222?via%3Dihub)

 - 'signalsPong': This exp def runs the classic computer game, Pong.